 CASA has an amazing community of supporters who come through in various ways – from our committed CASA advocates to long-time donors, tutors, and board members.
-Though it's impossible to thank them enough, we want to recognize one exceptional friend and supporter, Carol Brown.
+Though it's impossible to thank them enough, we want to recognize some of our exceptional friends and supporters.

 Carol first learned about CASA when she left her career in publishing and started searching for something she could do that would help make the lives of children better.
 She took a job at an agency that placed foster children who could not be reunited with their parents into permanent, adoptive families.
 Naturally, in the course of the work she did there, Carol met and became familiar with several advocates, and she was consistently impressed with their compassion and dedication.
 Carol decided then, that when she was able to retire, she would consider volunteering as a CASA.
 She has never regretted that decision.